-- Grant contracts shall be for three (3) years. - One (1) option to extend the terms of the contract for a period of one (1) year may be permitted by ECGRA.
+- Grant contracts for MMS Planning shall be for a period of one (1) year. - Grant contracts for MMS Implementation shall be for up to three (3) years. - One (1) option to extend the terms of the contract for a period of six (6) months on planning grants and one (1) year for implementation grants may be permitted by ECGRA.
 Detailed, written justification for the contract extension shall be submitted to ECGRA for review and consideration. - If the funds allocated to the applicant are not expended on or before the expiration of the grant contract, including the extension period, the unused portion of funds shall be returned to ECGRA.